haajirahyeadallee/Personal-Portfolio/README.md

 ## Overview

 My portfolio website serves as a showcase of my skills, projects, and experiences.
 It's a platform where I highlight my expertise, share my achievements, and provide insights into my career journey.
-The website features sections such as an About Me page, Portfolio showcasing my projects, Resume/CV, and Contact information.
+The website features sections such as an About Me page, a Portfolio showcasing my projects, a Resume/CV, and Contact information.